michaelOch/authentication-with-react/README.md

-# Getting Started with Create React App
+# Handling User Authentication in React App

+- authenticate users
+- protected routes

+The repository - https://github.com/michaelOch/test-api is used as a test backend api for the app